solemnsky/solemnsky/README.md

 # solemnsky

-Altitude demonstrated the viability of an uncommon genera of multiplayer game.
+[Altitude](http://altitudegame.com) demonstrated the viability of an uncommon genera of multiplayer game.
 Beyond its cartoonish appearance, it offered a competitive multiplayer experience that kept a small dedicated player-base coming back year after year.

-However, it does suffer some unfortunate limitations, and in recent years has become increasingly stagnant.
+However, it does suffer some unfortunate limitations and in recent years has become increasingly stagnant.
 Cue solemnsky: the second attempt at an altitude-like game.
  We aim to make a new altitude that exposes itself to community development and addresses altitude's old problems from a different light.